 In order to encourage positive behaviors and good character, Summerville High participates in the Character Counts and Character Strong Programs.
 Students can earn character cards for displaying good character.
-These students are also entered into a drawing to receive recognition and lunch with teachers and staff.
+These students are also

 Student of the Year Assembly

 During this assembly students who have been chosen by their teachers are recognized as outstanding in each subject.